cassiebuhler/cassiebuhler.github.io/_pages/misc.md

 This is a collection of projects I worked on during my undergraduate and graduate classes.
 This work is not at the same caliber as my research, however, these projects provided a space for me to grow and develop as a researcher and deserve mentioning.

 ### Finding Waldo
-- Inspired by [Randal Olsen's work](http://www.randalolson.com/2015/02/03/heres-waldo-computing-the-optimal-search-strategy-for-finding-waldo/), I apply k-means clustering, ant colony optimization, genetic algorithms, and nearest neighbors to look for "optimal" search paths to find Waldo.
+- Inspired by <a href="http://www.randalolson.com/2015/02/03/heres-waldo-computing-the-optimal-search-strategy-for-finding-waldo/" target="_blank" rel="noopener noreferrer">Randal Olsen's work</a>, I apply k-means clustering, ant colony optimization, genetic algorithms, and nearest neighbors to look for "optimal" search paths to find Waldo.
 -  <a href="/files/FindingWaldo-Buhler.pdf" target="_blank" rel="noopener noreferrer">Report available here.</a>

 ### Predicting How Fish Swim with Neural Networks